PMFlow/MonodReactions/CodeVerification/Monod_SaturatedFlows/Iterative_Lscheme/README.md

 - 'velocity.m' is a function to compute velocity components according to Darcy's law.

-- 'theta.m' is the function which provides the variable water content.
+- 'theta.m' is the function which provides the water content (constant in the present case of saturated flow).

 - 'plot_conv_Monod.m' is a function to plot norms of convergence criterium for flow and transport L-schemes.